pkubit-g/connectors/README.md

 - To compile the project, run `build/sbt hive/compile`
 - To test the project, run `build/sbt hive/test`
-- To generate the connector jar run `build/sbt hive/package`
+- To generate the connector JAR run `build/sbt hive/package`

 The above commands will generate the following JAR: